 Making the transition

 Plants may show signs of stress as they adjust to lower light conditions – leaf drop is a common indicator.
-Place the plants where they receive the most sunlight indoors at first – south-facing windows are ideal — and gradually move them away from that stronger light.
+When you first bring houseplants indoors, place the plants where they receive the most sunlight indoors – south-facing windows are ideal — and gradually move them away from that stronger light.
 Remember, though, that plants need light to flourish, even in winter, so you may need to provide the necessary level with supplemental lighting.

 The lower humidity inside a home is also a stressor.
 If you notice leaves drooping or drying, try to raise the humidity level by misting plants regularly to add moisture, or placing them in rooms with higher humidity, such as the kitchen or bathroom.